Vehicle Safety · 2–5 min toolbox talk

 Weather-Related Driving Safety

-A safety talk focused on adjusting driving practices for rain, snow, ice, fog, and extreme weather.
+A safety talk focused on weather-related driving hazards, including rain, snow, ice, fog, wind, hydroplaning, reduced visibility, longer stopping distance, and knowing when to delay travel.

 Use this printed script for your tailgate or toolbox talk.
 Read through the hazards, script, and questions with your crew.